Inspired eLearning's PhishProof campaigns are a powerful tool designed to enhance your organization's security by:

 4) End Campaign (Overview Tab)

-After enough reporting data (Shown on Details Tab) has been gathered from the Campaign, you can end the campaign by clicking this button.
+After enough reporting data (Shown on the Details Tab) has been gathered from the Campaign, you can end the campaign by clicking this button.
 No further data from the docs downloaded from the campaign will be recorded.

 Campaign Details